-Mediterranean region.
+Olive Oil is fast becoming the world's favourite oil.
+This wonderful secret of many Mediterranean recipes is now out in the open for the entire globe to enjoy.
+Olive oil is the fat which is obtained from crushing olives, a fruit that is primarily grown and cultivated in the Mediterranean region.
 Health and culinary circuits cant stop raving about the benefits of this wonder oil.
 Feel like having a light and healthy meal or just sprucing up your salad with some flavor?
 Olive oil with its distinct pungent flavor can add charm to so many of your boring dishes.
 The Indian taste bud is also slowly embracing the western wonder, not just for its distinct flavor but also for the numerous health benefits that it holds.
 It packs a healthy punch not only when consumed, olive oil also packs a bevy of skin, hair and beauty benefits too.
 Here's a roundup of all that you ever wanted to know about Olive Oil.
-Olive oil is the fat which is obtained from crushing olives.

 What Are The Kinds of Olive Oil?